paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-073-international-religious-freedom.md

 <a id="section-6436"></a>
 ## § 6436.
 Authorization of appropriations
-**(a) In general** There are authorized to be appropriated to the Commission $3,000,000 for each of the fiscal years 2012 through 2015 to carry out the provisions of this subchapter.
+**(a) In general** There are authorized to be appropriated to the Commission $3,500,000 for each of the fiscal years 2016 to 2019 to carry out the provisions of this chapter and [section 6433a of this title](./chapter-073-international-religious-freedom.md#section-6433a).

-**(b) Availability of funds** Amounts authorized to be appropriated under subparagraph (a) are authorized to remain available until expended but not later than the date of termination of the Commission.
+**(b) Availability of funds** Amounts authorized to be appropriated under subsection (a) shall remain available until the earlier of—

+(1) the date on which they have been expended; or

+(2) the date on which the Commission is terminated under [section 6436 of this title](./chapter-073-international-religious-freedom.md#section-6436).

+**(c) Limitation** In each fiscal year, the Commission shall only be authorized to expend amounts that have been appropriated pursuant to subsection (a) if the Commission—

+(1) complies with the requirements set forth in [section 6433a of this title](./chapter-073-international-religious-freedom.md#section-6433a); and

+(2) submits the annual financial report required under [section 6435a(e) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section6435a/e&num=0&edition=prelim) to the appropriate congressional committees.

 ### Statutory Notes

+#### References in Text
+This chapter, referred to in subsec. (a), was in the original “this Act”, meaning Pub.
+L. 105–292, Oct.
+27, 1998, 112 Stat.
+2787, known as the International Religious Freedom Act of 1998, which is classified principally to this chapter.
+For complete classification of this Act to the Code, see Short Title note set out under [section 6401 of this title](./chapter-073-international-religious-freedom.md#section-6401) and Tables.

 #### Amendments
+2015—Pub.
+L. 114–71 amended section generally.
+Prior to amendment, section authorized appropriations for fiscal years 2012 through 2015.

 2014—Subsec. (a).
 Pub.
 L. 113–271 substituted “2015” for “2014”.

 2011—Subsec. (a).
 Pub.
 L. 112–75 substituted “for each of the fiscal years 2012 through 2014” for “for the fiscal year 2003”.